MrunalJanbandhu/Multi-Threaded-Web-Server/README.md

 ./server  &lt;port&gt; <br>
 **Accessing Server**: Open a web browser and navigate to http://localhost:&lt;port&gt;.
 Replace &lt;port&gt; with the port number you specified when running the server. <br>

-**Testing**: You can test the server by accessing different URLs and observing the responses.
-You can also use command-line tools like wget to interact with the server.
+**Testing**: You can test the server by accessing different URLs and observing the responses. <br>You can also use command-line tools like wget to interact with the server.

 # Configuration
-Modify the SIZE_THREAD_POOL constant in simple_server.cpp to adjust the number of worker threads in the pool.
+Modify the SIZE_THREAD_POOL constant in simple_server.cpp to adjust the number of worker threads in the pool. <br>
 Configure the paths to HTML files and dynamic response logic in the provided code (http_server.cpp).

 # Acknowledgments